-July is upon us already.
-I can’t believe how quickly the time is flashing by, but with six months of the year now behind us, there’s no excuse for me to drift off track of my writing goals for 2018.
-It’s so easy to become distracted by other things when your job is writing-based, so now that we’re heading into the summer months, it’s time to embark on a vocabulary challenge for writers.
+One of the best ways to ensure your writing remains purposeful is to review its impact.
+That means a bit of self-reflection and a lot of revision.
+It’s so easy to become distracted by other things when your job is writing-based.
+So now that we’re heading into the summer months, it’s time to embark on a vocabulary challenge for writers.

-Anyway, to combat this, I like to set myself a task to boost my recall with a simple vocabulary challenge for writers.
-It’s fairly simple really, but for this, you’re going to need to grab your bullet journal or jotter, or just something that you can regularly add to.
+I like to set myself a task to boost my recall with a simple vocabulary challenge for writers.
+It’s fairly simple really.
+All you’re going to need is your bullet journal or jotter, or just something that you can regularly add to.

-I’d suggest a diary or little notebook of some kind that you can keep in your bag because the last thing you want to happen is that you start off doing this at full pelt and then put your book down somewhere and forget all about it.
-I’m speaking from experience on that one.
-Anyway, let’s jump in and see how this vocabulary challenge for writers actually works.
+I’d suggest a diary or little notebook of some kind that you can keep in your bag.
+The last thing you want to happen is to start off doing this at full pelt and then put your book down somewhere and forget all about it.
+Let’s jump in and see how this vocabulary challenge for writers works.

-The challenge itself is really straightforward, to be honest.
-In the back page of your notebook, you need to write down any five (or more) words that excite you, every single day.
-Like, every day.
-You really do need to be consistent with doing this or you won’t see the full benefit.
+The challenge itself is straightforward.
+On the back page of your notebook, you need to write down any five (or more) words that excite you, every single day.
+You do need to be consistent with doing this or you won’t see the full benefit.

 These words don’t have to be hugely adventurous at first, but it helps if you try to extend the challenge a little bit each day if you can.
-Additionally, you can write more than five words at a time if you feel like it – and you don’t have to be reaching for a thesaurus either; just write down whatever words come to mind first.
+Additionally, you can write more than five words at a time if you feel like it.
+You don’t have to be reaching for a thesaurus either; just write down whatever words come to mind first.

-This might seem like a fairly simple challenge, but believe me, it gets harder (in a good way) as the days go by!
+This might seem like a fairly simple challenge, but believe me, it gets harder as the days go by!

 Progression through vocabulary

-By the end of July, you should have a personalised vocabulary journal packed full of fascinating, compelling and downright exciting words that your brain has created for you each day.
-You’ll probably surprise yourself with how many you can get in there over a 30-day period!
+After a month, you should have a personalised vocabulary journal.
+What’s more, it’ll be packed full of fascinating, compelling and downright exciting words that your brain has created for you each day.
+You’ll probably surprise yourself with how many you can get in there over 30 days.

-Why is vocabulary building important to bloggers and freelance writers?
+Why is vocabulary building important for freelance writers?

 Vocabulary building is a key skill that we should never stop working on.
-Having a greater range of word choices at our disposal is something that can elevate communication abilities in all forms.
-So for me, it’s one of the most often overlooked areas of writing and also one of the easiest to improve upon.
+Having a greater range of words at our disposal is something that can elevate communication abilities.
+It’s probably one of the most often overlooked areas of writing and also one of the easiest to improve upon.

-Even if you’re not a writer who’s working on a novel, thesis or long-form piece, vocabulary building strategies like this are important.
-Good blog posts aren’t solely down to the topic and content; the use of language is equally, if not more important when it comes to your posts actually being read, understood and enjoyed.
+Even if you’re not a writer who’s working on a novel, thesis or long-form piece, vocabulary-building strategies like this are important.
+Good blog posts aren’t solely down to the topic and content.
+Your use of language is equally, if not more important when it comes to your posts being read, understood and enjoyed.

-So, fellow writers, what do you think?
-Are you up to the challenge?
-Let me know your thoughts in the comments below!
-Have you ever taken part in any vocabulary building exercises before?
+Let me know your thoughts in the comments below.
+Have you ever taken part in any vocabulary-building exercises before?
 If you have any tips and tricks then feel free to share them with us here.

-Also, if you know anyone who would find taking part in the vocabulary challenge useful then please share this post with them.
-Let’s see how far we can expand our linguistic skills throughout the month of July!
+Also, if you know anyone who would find taking part in the vocabulary challenge useful then please share this post with them, or give it a pin on Pinterest.

-As always, you can catch up with me over on Twitter or Instagram.
-Plus, if you’re looking for some further inspiration about vocabulary building or other lexical tips, why not check out my Pinterest board dedicated to all things writing!
+As always, if you’re looking for some further inspiration about vocabulary building or other lexical tips, you can check out my Pinterest board dedicated to all things creative writing.